voschezang/coding-handbook/goals-planning-strategy.md

-**Documentation**
+## Documentation

 > Use documents to recall conversations rather than having them.

 The goal is to externalize thinking.
-Alignment of the whole organization or team.
+This helps to alignment the whole organization or team.

 Summarize higher level in one-pages, but do use appendices (for details) and link to additional sources.

+**Assumptions & Facts**
+For each goal, denote the assumptions and rationale.
+Be explicit in what's an assumption or uncertain.

 ## Goals

+A goal should be accompanied with an *initiative* (input), *target* (output, result) and a *target condition* (objective, outcome).

-- A goal should be skewed towards the *Why* instead of the *What*.
+The **goal** itself should be skewed towards the *Why* instead of the *What*.
 It should be an optimistic vision or mission.
 - This includes a understanding of the relevant assumptions.
-- Given a goal, formulate an *initiative* (input), *target* (output, result) and a *target condition* (objective, outcome).
+- Goals that are too high lead short term optimization (trying to survive instead of investing).
+- Goal that are not high enough lead to a lack of focus.

+**Initiative & Target**

+Global optima are usually unknown in advance.

+- Initially the target condition can be be a vague *challenge*.
+Missing details can be filled step by step, after reflection and experimentation.
+In fact, it is inevitable that you find new information when moving forward.
 - Define the minimum amount of work that is required to reach an outcome and start there.

+- Beware of changing the target condition to fit the current state.

+**Metrics**

-- Use metrics as a tool to track progress.
+Use metrics as a tool to track incremental progress.
 Expectations for metrics should be ambitious but not impossible.

 - Note that all metrics are flawed.
+They cannot be both generic and specific.
 - Optimize targets and not [the measure](https://en.wikipedia.org/wiki/Goodhart%27s_law) (avoid [perverse incientives](https://en.wikipedia.org/wiki/Perverse_incentive)).

 - Use different goals per timescale: `days, weeks, months, years, decades `.
 Relate shorter term goals to longer term goals.

-Ordering (kata)

-1. Set an *optimistic* goal, vision, or mission (long-term).
-2. Investigate & define the current state.
-3. Choose a *realistic*, short-term target condition.
-4. Remove any obstacles in between the current and target state.
-Fix problems and bottlenecks instead of settling on workarounds.
-    - Note that this step is picked up *after* a target condition has been set.
-    - Ideally there would be consensus about the previous steps.
-I.e. there is alignment about the target conditions.

-Global optima are unknown in advance.
-Initially the target condition can be be a vague *challenge*.
-Missing details can be filled step by step, after reflection and experimentation.
-In fact, it is inevitable that you find new information when moving forward.

-Beware of changing the target condition to fit the current state.

 **Estimating**